Education in Germany: Secondary school forms

+Students in Germany scored above the OECD average in reading (498 score points), mathematics (500) and science (503) in PISA 2018.
+Average reading performance in 2018 returned to levels that were last observed in 2009, reversing most gains up to 2012.
+In science, mean performance was below 2006 levels; while in mathematics PISA 2018 results lay significantly below those of the 2012 study.
+The Human Rights Measurement Initiative finds that Germany is achieving 75.4% of what should be possible for the right to education, at their level of income.

 History

 Prussian

 Historically, Lutheranism had a strong influence on German culture, including its education.
 Martin Luther advocated compulsory schooling so that all people would independently be able to read and interpret the Bible.
 This concept became a model for schools throughout Germany.
 German public schools generally have religious education provided by the churches in cooperation with the state ever since.

 During the 18th century, the Kingdom of Prussia was among the first countries in the world to introduce free and generally compulsory primary education, consisting of an eight-year course of basic education,Volksschule.
 It provided not only the skills needed in an early industrialized world (reading, writing, and arithmetic) but also a strict education in ethics, duty, discipline and obedience.
 Children of affluent parents often went on to attend preparatory private schools for an additional four years, but the general population had virtually no access to secondary education and universities.

 In 1810, during the Napoleonic Wars, Prussia introduced state certification requirements for teachers, which significantly raised the standard of teaching.
 The final examination, Abitur, was introduced in 1788, implemented in all Prussian secondary schools by 1812 and extended to all of Germany in 1871.
 The state also established teacher training colleges for prospective teachers in the common or elementary grades.